 Education for the deaf is also an issue in Uganda.
 DMI is working to solve this by providing scholarships to deaf young people to allow them to attend school.

 Deaf Action pays the school fees for deaf students who are orphans of war or have no direct family to support and care for them.
 They have shown willingness to study hard at school.
 There are children and young adults in primary and secondary schools, and some have excelled in their exams and are now studying at College and University.
-Deaf Ministries International, our partner organization, started the first secondary school for the deaf at Wakiso in Uganda.
+Deaf Ministries International, the partner organisation of Deaf Action, started the first secondary school for the deaf at Wakiso in Uganda.

 After completing a college education, past students have become leaders in small deaf communities in several areas of Uganda over the last fifteen years.
 These communities support deaf people and encourage deaf awareness and signing classes.
 We now have students who have been supported throughout their education and completed the first part of teacher training to become deaf teachers of the deaf.
 This is an excellent achievement.